What Is Lumia?

 Lumia Introduction

 Lumia is a next-generation Layer 2 blockchain platform built on the EigenLayer infrastructure, utilizing advanced technologies like Polygon CDK, NearDA, and private DAC.
-The project focuses on creating an ultra-efficient, hyper-liquid Layer 2 Roll-Up that leverages cutting-edge solutions for scalability, liquidity, and interoperability.
+The project focuses on creating an ultra-efficient, hyper-liquid Layer 2 Roll-Up that leverages advanced solutions for scalability, liquidity, and interoperability.
 Lumia aims to address key issues in the blockchain space, such as liquidity fragmentation, scalability, and interoperability, by providing a robust and secure Web3 experience.

 Part 1: Lumia Whitepaper Review